 Created in tribute to June Callwood, The Casey Awards annually celebrate individuals and organizations across Canada that demonstrate leadership in the fields of HIV/AIDS and social justice.

-The award will be presented at the Casey House & Casey House Foundation annual meeting, June 13, 2017.
+The awards were presented at the Casey House & Casey House Foundation annual meeting, June 12, 2018.

 L-R: Art Zoccole, Brian Shackleton